adamhartford/PopStatusItem/README.md

 # PopStatusItem
 Shows an NSPopover from the status bar.
 Works with Mission Control and Spaces.
-Supports dark mode on Yosemite.
+Supports dark mode.

 ![Screenshot](https://db.tt/3onYeACR)